yosoyjay/cyclecloud-llm/README.md

 ccadmin@cyclecloud-vm$ cyclecloud cluster start -c Slurm
 ```

 The scheduler node will take a few minutes to start.
 The compute nodes will need to be manually started by right-clicking the "hpc" labeled row under "Template" and selecting "Start" from the "Actions" pull-down menu.
-Note that provisioning NDv$ VMs can take up to 20 minutes.
+Note that provisioning NDv4 VMs can take up to 20 minutes.

+### Verify cluster performance

+An essential component of training at scale is the ability to monitor and detect hardware issues.
+To verify that the cluster is configured and operating as expected, [Node Health Checks](https://github.com/mej/nhc) are deployed and configured as part of the CycleCloud deployment.
+Included in this are checks on each node for:
+- disk issues
+- IB network issues
+- NCCL bandwidth issues
+- GPU issues

+To verify optimal performance when using distributed training, [NCCL tests](https://github.com/NVIDIA/nccl-tests) can also be run to measure the bandwidth between nodes and GPUs on the cluster.
+Here we use a set of scripts that allow us to verify distributed all-reduce performance on the cluster using scripts from [the azurehpc collection of scripts](https://github.com/Azure/azurehpc/tree/master/experimental/run_nccl_tests_ndv4).

+Specifically, you can submit a job to the scheduler to run the NCCL tests without Slurm, using Slurm, and using Slurm with containers.

-## Training a Language Language Model (OPT-175B, as an example)
+## Benchmarking / training a Language Language Model (OPT-175B, as an example)

-As an example, we'll train a 175B parameter LLM on 16 A100 GPUs using [Metaseq](https://github.com/facebookresearch/metaseq) and following the directions in the [Metaseq README](https://github.com/facebookresearch/metaseq/blob/main/docs/setup.md).
+As an example, we'll benchmark a smaller 175M parameter version of a 175B parameter LLM on 16 A100 GPUs using [Metaseq](https://github.com/facebookresearch/metaseq) and following the directions in the [Metaseq README](https://github.com/facebookresearch/metaseq/blob/main/docs/setup.md).